-Hi, Patti.
+[00:04:00] Tania De Ridder: Hi, Patti.
 Welcome to Startup Advantage.
-Your passion is helping people find the right perspective and you have helped businesses generate extraordinary profits by shifting the perspective of its owners.
+Your passion is helping people find the right perspective and you have helped businesses generate extraordinary profits by shifting the perspective of their owners.
 And I'm so glad you can join us today because we need your help in shifting our perspective as entrepreneurs as we go into the new year.
-During the global pandemic there's challenges that remain; there's a lot of uncertainty and there's also fear and change happening, so thank you so much for being here.
+During the global pandemic there are challenges that remain; there's a lot of uncertainty and there's also fear and change happening, so thank you so much for being here.

 [00:04:14] Patti Mara: Tania, thank you.
 I love having these conversations at the beginning of a calendar year.
 It's a new perspective, every year it's a new perspective.
 And as you said in particular, this year starting 2021, we're in the middle of a global pandemic, so this is a new perspective and a completely different game.

-[00:04:35] Tania De Ridder: Patti in following your work, I've come to appreciate very optimistic, yet analytical viewpoint and you've said that, 'opportunity is the upside of change'.
+[00:04:35] Tania De Ridder: Patti in following your work, I've come to appreciate a very optimistic, yet analytical viewpoint and you've said that 'opportunity is the upside of change'.
 I just love that.
 Why do you believe strongly that there is opportunity in change and challenge for entrepreneurs?

-[00:04:53] Patti Mara: I actually think this is the entrepreneurs advantage.
-Entrepreneurs are people who adapt to change , and the reason I love working with entrepreneurs, I only work with entrepreneurial companies, they have to be entrepreneurial owned and operated because everyone in an entrepreneur organization is connected to the customer.
+[00:04:53] Patti Mara: I actually think this is the entrepreneur's advantage.
+Entrepreneurs are people who adapt to change, and the reason I love working with entrepreneurs, is I only work with entrepreneurial companies, they have to be entrepreneurial-owned and operated because everyone in an entrepreneur organization is connected to the customer.
 Even if they're working behind the scenes, they're connected to the customer.
-So everyone is results based and results focused and that has everyone in an entrepreneurial organization on the court.
-I like to talk about on the court of life.
+So everyone is results-based and results-focused and that has everyone in an entrepreneurial organization on the court.
+I like to talk about the court of life.
 They're not in the stance.
-So these are the people that have an idea, put it out there and get feedback.
+So these are the people that have an idea, put it out there, and get feedback.
 Some of it works, some of it doesn't work.
 It's almost like part of the genetic code for being an entrepreneur is you are adaptable to change.
 So we actually have an advantage this year.
 We're going through this huge massive shakeup.

 [00:06:22] Tania De Ridder: Patti, you talk about reset, that businesses have to reset their approach.
 Why do you think some businesses are thriving right now in this environment while some are hanging on and others are shutting down?
 What's that key to resetting?

-And contrast that: one of my favourite stores in the world I'm a horse person.
-So one of my favorite stores is a local tack shop.
-It's family owned.
+And contrast that: one of my favourite stories in the world is I'm a horse person.
+So one of my favourite stores is a local tack shop.
+It's family-owned.
 I love it.
 I know the people and they're not doing well.
 Their website is awful.
 The only saving grace is that most tack shops seem to have awful websites, but you can't find anything.
 You can't search for it.
 So they haven't used this period of time to figure out how to be more accessible and people are spending money right now.
 We're not traveling, we're not doing some of the other things and they're spending money.
 You have to make it easy for people to be accessible to what you offer.

-[00:11:59] Tania De Ridder: Thank you, Patti, that's great examples to help us visualize what it actually looks like.
-You mentioned there key is finding who you enjoy working with, that specific customer that you enjoy serving.
+[00:11:59] Tania De Ridder: Thank you, Patti, that are great examples to help us visualize what it actually looks like.
+You mentioned their key is finding who you enjoy working with, that specific customer that you enjoy serving.
 How do you do that?
 What's the key to finding that group of customers.

 [00:12:16] Patti Mara: If you're in a startup mode, go talk to people, talk about what it is you do, what you love to do, what you believe you bring to the table.
 And then, ask people: where do they see a fit?
 Learn to ask great questions.
 Because the moment you're asking great questions, people feel heard, they enjoy having the conversation with you.
 If they feel heard and listened to, they will share all the information you need to know.
 And now you start honing in on, where did you do something that you really liked the outcome you created?
 Or who really valued working with you?
 What did you enjoy?
 What did you not enjoy?
 You just start refining based on your experience.